feathersjs/feathers/docs/guides/basics/hooks.md

-Now we have a re-usable hook that can set the timestamp on any property.
+Now we have a reusable hook that can set the timestamp on any property.

 ## Hook context